Getting Started and Falconry Apprenticeship

 3. Join the Ontario Hawking Club (OHC)

 Falconers use birds of prey to hunt and by joining the OHC you will have the opportunity to meet falconers who are experienced in the sport and who have hunting expertise.
 We encourage new members to come out to Club events and spend some time hunting with falconers before they invest in a bird or facilities.
 This is the best opportunity to decide if this sport is really what you thought it was going to be before you spend a lot of time and money.

 The club has prepared Apprenticeship Guide as a reference and to answer basic questions.

 4. Get a Sponsor

 Falconry apprentices must be sponsored by a falconer who has been licenced for at least five years.
-Once you’re an OHC member and have a hunting licence, the Ontario Hawking Club will assist you in finding a qualified sponsor (the province does not help you with this).
+Once you’re an OHC member and have a hunting licence, the Ontario Hawking Club will do its best to assist you in finding a qualified sponsor (the province does not help you with this).
 Sponsors are experienced falconers who donate their time and expertise to help develop falconry excellence in beginners.